-Designed by Dr Rebecca Jordan - CSIRO, Dr Peter Harrison, Dr Tanya Bailey and Professor Brad Potts - niversity of Tasmania and Dr Sacha Jellinek - Greening Australia & LaTrobe University
+Designed by Dr Rebecca Jordan - CSIRO, Dr Peter Harrison - University of Tasmania and Dr Sacha Jellinek -Greening Australia & LaTrobe University

 Picture this, a group of organisations and universities join forces to set up a series of standardised Climate Future Plots across the state.
 While the below example follows the decision-making process for one site in Bendigo, it would be ideal to set-up a network of sites across the state that encompass a variety of environmental gradients.
-For example, to get an even set of replicates across the state 12 sites could be established; four replicates in areas of high aridity, moderate aridity and low aridity (see Figure 10).
+For example, to get an even set of replicates across the state 12 sites could be established; four replicates in areas of high aridity, moderate aridity and low aridity (see Figure 7).
 Each site would ideally have reciprocal plantings, where the local provenance from one site is included in every other planting, along with the climate analogues for that site.